 On May 25, 2017, the Company entered into a Convertible Promissory Note with an institutional investor for \$56,500, with net proceeds to the Company of \$52,000.
 The note bears interest at an annual rate of 2%, matures on May 25, 2018 and is convertible into common shares of the Company after twelve months at a variable conversion price equal to 55% multiplied by the lowest one-day trading price of the Company's common stock during the twenty trading days prior to the conversion date.
-At the inception of the convertible note, the Company paid debt issuance costs of \$4,500, recorded a debt discount of \$47,500, and recorded a derivative liability of \$98,459 related to the conversion feature, and a loss on note issuance of \$50,959.
+At the inception of the convertible note, the Company paid debt issuance costs of \$4,500, recorded a debt discount of \$47,500 and a loss on note issuance of \$50,959.
 Interest expense for the amortization of the debt discount is calculated on a straight-line basis over the life of the convertible note.

 On July 17, 2017, the Company entered into a Convertible Promissory Note amendment with an institutional investor for \$\$25,000.
-The note bears interest at an annual rate of 15%, as part of th note that is in default.
+The note bears interest at an annual rate of 15%, as part of the note that is in default.
 The note is convertible into common shares of the Company at a variable conversion price equal to 60% multiplied by the lowest one-day trading price of the Company's common stock during the twenty one trading days prior to the conversion date.
-At the inception of the convertible note, the recorded a debt discount of \$22,920, and recorded a derivative liability of \$22,920 related to the conversion feature.
+At the inception of the convertible note, the recorded a debt discount of \$22,920.

 On July 24, 2017, the Company entered into a Convertible Promissory Note with an institutional investor for \$15,000.
 The note bears interest at an annual rate of 2%, matures on May 25, 2018 and is convertible into common shares of the Company after twelve months at a variable conversion price equal to 55% multiplied by the lowest one-day trading price of the Company's common stock during the twenty trading days prior to the conversion date.
-At the inception of the convertible note, the Company recorded a debt discount of \$15,000, and recorded a derivative liability of \$26,717 related to the conversion feature, and a loss on note issuance of \$11,717.
+At the inception of the convertible note, the Company recorded a debt discount of \$15,000 and a loss on note issuance of \$11,717.
 Interest expense for the amortization of the debt discount is calculated on a straight-line basis over the life of the convertible note.

 On July 24, 2017, the Company entered into a Funding Agreement with RAB Investments AG, a current lender and stockholder located in Zug, Switzerland, which is intended to provide necessary funding towards the initial production of our Offender Alert Passive Scan.
 The Funding Agreement calls for RAB to fund a minimum of \$50,000 to a maximum of \$150,000 on a "best efforts basis," with a first tranche of \$25,000 to be completed during August 2017.
 In exchange for the funds, DTIC will issue convertible notes that may be converted into common stock of the Company at a discount of 25%, based on the 10-day average trading value of Company shares at the time of the initial conversion.
 The notes may be converted at any time, in whole or partially, but all conversions must be at the same rate as the initial conversion.
-No funding has been provided as of the date of this filing and there is no assurance that funds will be provided by the anticipated initial first tranche during August 2017, or thereafter.
+No funding has been provided as of the date of this filing and there is no assurance that funds will be provided.